bitpay/php-bitpay-client/README.md

 and the ``examples`` directory for examples on using this library.
 You should be able to run all the examples by running ``php examples/File.php``.

+The ``examples/tutorial`` directory provides three scripts that guide you with creating a BitPay invoice.

-Reading the latest documentation at https://help.bitpay.com/8451-Implementation- might also help.
+Reading the library usage tutorial at http://help.bitpay.com/businesses-and-organizations/implementation-and-development/bitpay-php-library-usage-tutorial-from-start-creating-keys-to-finish-creating-an-invoice might also help.

 # Support

 * https://github.com/bitpay/php-bitpay-client/issues
 * https://help.bitpay.com/

+When you receive blank IPN responses, please check http://help.bitpay.com/businesses-and-organizations/implementation-and-development/why-am-i-getting-a-blank-ipn-post-response-from-bitpay-when-using-php

 # License